-Though it lacks the performance of higher-end jackets, the Bugaboo Interchange from Columbia is a solid garment for those who want a reliable, inexpensive 3-in-1 model.
+This is my review of the Columbia Bugaboo Interchange Jacket.
+In my opinion, though it lacks the performance of higher-end jackets, it is a solid garment for those who want a reliable, inexpensive 3-in-1 model.

 - Best for: Skiers who want some extra versatility out on the slopes.
 Also, those on a budget or riders who want to save some cash.